pxqr/bencoding/README.md

 * All strings prefixed with its length.
 This simplifies and speed up string parsing.

-As always, each advantage has its disadvantage:
+Hovewer there are some disadvantages comparing with JSON:

-* Bencode is certainly less human readable than JSON.
+* Bencode is certainly less human readable.
-* Bencode is rarely used.
-Except bittorrent protocol of course.
-But this might be not a problem if you are searching for format for internal use only.
+* Bencode is rarely used, except bittorrent protocol of course.

 # Documentation